Install and update Chromium for Linux

 Prerequisites:

-• Ensure that Enable Chromium auto-update is turned off for your private location.
-If you disable autoupdate for a location, you need to update Chromium manually on every ActiveGate assigned to that location.
+• Ensure that Enable Chrome(-ium) auto-update is turned off for your private location.
+If you disable autoupdate for a location, you need to update the browser manually on every ActiveGate assigned to that location.

-• Ensure that you can connect to https://synthetic-packages.s3.amazonaws.com to access Chromium and dependencies.
+• Ensure that you can connect to https://synthetic-packages.s3.amazonaws.com to access the browser packages.

-• The Synthetic engine will use the new Chromium version after the update is complete—note that the status is updated once every hour, so it may take up to an hour to refresh the Chromium version displayed for your ActiveGate in Deployment Status.
+• The Synthetic engine will use the new browser version after the update is complete—note that the status is updated once every hour, so it may take up to an hour to refresh the browser version displayed for your ActiveGate in Deployment Status.

-• We strongly recommend that you keep your ActiveGates and Chromium versions updated—Dynatrace supports Chromium versions that are no more than two versions behind the latest Dynatrace-supported version for a specific ActiveGate release.
+• We strongly recommend that you keep your Linux-based Synthetic-enabled ActiveGates and browser versions updated—Dynatrace supports browser versions that are no more than two versions behind the latest Dynatrace-supported version for a specific ActiveGate release.

 • We strongly recommend updating all ActiveGates per location to the same version.

-• See also Chromium autoupdate from a custom repository.
+• See also Browser autoupdate from a custom repository.

-1. If your ActiveGate and Chromium versions haven't been updated in a while, you might want to check and install Synthetic engine and Chromium dependencies again.
+1. If your ActiveGate and Chromium versions are out of support or have not been updated for several releases, review the Synthetic Engine and Chromium dependencies, and reinstall them if necessary.
 See the manual installation instructions for Ubuntu Server.

 3. Extract and install the downloaded packages.
 Be sure to use the correct installation command for your Ubuntu Server version (check the manual installation instructions for Ubuntu Server).